About Roy Millard LCM Dip MFHT

 I have a scientific mind but had come to the view that conventional drug-based medicine was not the be-all-and-end-all of maintaining good health.
 Equally important are how we live day to day.
 There are the obvious things like diet and exercise, but also our attitudes and behaviours have a profound effect on our wellbeing.
 The ability to relax, accept ourselves for what we are, and be cheerful and optimistic, can help keep us healthy.
 I didn’t know much about complementary medicine (and felt some scepticism about it) but what I didn't realise at the time was that I was actually being drawn towards it.

-I had experienced several massages in my life, and enjoyed the sensation.
+I had experienced several massages in my life, and enjoyed the experience.
 The ability of massage to draw together scientific knowledge of workings of the body, to promote mental and emotional wellbeing from physical touch, and to assist in recovery from physical ailments, strongly appealed to me.
 So, with only a very vague idea of where it may lead me, I decided to try out learning to massage.

 I was not at all sure that I would take to this new activity, it being so different to anything I had done before.
 How would I feel about touching complete strangers?
 Would I be able to learn something so completely new to me?
 How would people react to me?
 But there was only one way in which I was going to find out!